 Immigration regulations require an affidavit of support and a current bank statement if the support is not furnished by an official governmental or international agency.
-In order to receive the I-20 document (required to apply for your F-1 student visa), you must be admitted to the degree program AND have your financial information (affidavit of support, current bank statement, and income verification) approved by our Director of International Student Services.
-An I-20 WILL NOT BE ISSUED prior to receiving and reviewing the required documents listed above.
+In order to receive the I-20 document (required to apply for your F-1 student visa), you must be admitted to the degree program AND have your financial information (affidavit of support, current bank statement, and income verification) approved by our Director of International Programs.
+An I-20 will not be issued prior to receiving and reviewing the required documents listed above.

-Upon arrival on campus, students holding F-1 visas should report to the Director of International Student Services located in the Student Life Center, McLean Hall.
+Upon arrival on campus, students holding F-1 visas should report to the Director of International Programs located in the Student Life Center, McLean Hall.
 Bring your passport, I-94, and student copy of the I-20.

 Please be advised that students on the F-1 visa must be enrolled in full-time degree programs in order to maintain their immigration status.
-The Master of Business Administration (MBA) and the Master of Science in Information Systems (MSIS) are PART-TIME ONLY programs.
-Therefore F-1 students are not eligible to pursue these degree programs.
+The master of science in information systems (MSIS) is a PART-TIME ONLY program.
+Therefore F-1 students are not eligible to pursue this degree program.